 Lisa Ferry

 Lisa Marie Ferry has served the MMI community as a member of the faculty for over 12 years.
-Since 2017, Mrs. Ferry has served as a Dean and was named Dean of Students taking on the responsibilities of student discipline, dress code, and general student behavior and activities.
-She currently teaches art, anthropology, and archaeology across grade levels.
+Since 2017, Mrs. Ferry has served as Dean of Students and is taking on a new role as Interim Curriculum Coordinator.
+She currently teaches art, anthropology, archaeology, and psychology across grade levels.

 “I believe that students can learn critical, creative, and bold thinking skills while learning responsibility and accountability.
 This in combination with respect for their peers, teachers, and themselves develops character, which creates awesome adults and leaders.
 These skills are learned in both our academic classrooms and in art classes,” she said.
 “MMI is an excellent school where students can be exposed to all aspects of art and learn how they can incorporate art into their daily lives and future careers giving our students an edge.”